afourney/aprstastic/README.md

 ## Introduction

-Here is a proof of concept of a Meshtastic to APRS gateway for Meshtastic users **with amateur radio licenses**.
-It runs on stock Meshtastic (915MHz, not HAM band or mode), but uses a pre-registered association between Meshtastic device MAC addresses and amateur radio callsign+SSID to keep things properly attributed and compliant with FCC regulations.
-To this end, operation requires at least two meshtastic devices: one to serve as the gateway, and the others are the clients.
-The following image demonstrates how operators can register with the gateway:
+`aprstastic` is a bidirectional Meshtastic APRS gateway for Meshtastic users **with amateur radio licenses**.
+It runs on stock Meshtastic devices (LongFast, 915MHz, etc.), allowing you to participate and extend the public network, while using pre-registered associations between Meshtastic device IDs and amateur radio call signs to _bidirectionally_ gate APRS packets in a way that is compliant with FCC regulations.
+To this end, operation requires at least two Meshtastic devices: one to serve as the gateway, and the others are the clients.
+The following image demonstrates how operators can register with the gateway (and the broader global network, if registration beaconing is enabled):

 ![Example aprstastic registration flow.
 Start by sending 'aprs?' to any public channel.
 Wait for a direct message.
 Reply with !register CALLSIGN-SSID.](https://github.com/afourney/aprstastic/blob/main/imgs/flow.png "Example aprstastic registration flow.")

-In this scenario, once registered, private message to the gateway will be forwarded to APRS with the "from" call sign `KK7CMT-8`.
-Likewise, APRS messages addressed to `KK7CMT-8` will be routed to operators Meshtastic device via a Meshtastic direct message.
+In this scenario, direct messages to the gateway will be forwarded to APRS with the "from" call sign `KK7CMT-8`.
+Likewise, APRS messages addressed to `KK7CMT-8` will be routed to the originating/registered Meshtastic device via direct message.
+If registration beaconing is enabled, registration will also trigger a one-time APRS broadcast of the device-id to call sign mapping, allowing all other participating `aprstastic` gateways to learn the association.
+This enables devices to roam between participating gateways.

 These interactions are demonstrated in the following YouTube video [https://www.youtube.com/watch?v=qUvpZUwl-cY](https://www.youtube.com/watch?v=qUvpZUwl-cY)